How to Find List Length Online: A Complete Guide to Counting Items, Filtering Duplicates, and Handling Delimiters

 - Duplicates Only — counts only the items that repeat.

-You can also enable whitespace trimming to strip leading and trailing spaces from each item before counting.
-This prevents " apple" and "apple" from being treated as different values.
+You can also turn on whitespace trimming to strip leading and trailing spaces from each item before counting.
+This stops " apple" and "apple" from being treated as different values.

-The tool displays the count immediately.
-No page reloads, no waiting.
+The count shows up immediately.
+No page reloads, no waiting around.

 Input: